QuanEstimation/QuanEstimation/docs/src/guide/guide_dynamics.md

     Here `tspan` is the time length for the evolution, `rho0` represents the density matrix of the probe state, `H0` and `dH` are the free Hamiltonian and its derivatives with respect to the unknown parameters to be estimated.
-The variable `H0` is a matrix when the free Hamiltonian is time-independent and a list with the length equal to `tspan` when it is time-dependent.
+The variable `H0` is a matrix when the free Hamiltonian is time-independent and a list of matrices with the length equal to `tspan` when it is time-dependent.
     `dH` should be input as $[\partial_a{H_0}, \partial_b{H_0}, \cdots]$. `decay` contains decay operators $(\Gamma_1, \Gamma_2, \cdots)$ and the corresponding decay rates $(\gamma_1, \gamma_2,
     \cdots)$ with the input rule decay=[[$\Gamma_1$, $\gamma_1$], [$\Gamma_2$, $\gamma_2$],...].
     For time-dependent decay rate, the input rule is the decay=[[$\Gamma_1$, $\gamma_1(t)$], [$\Gamma_2$, $\gamma_2(t)$],...], where $\gamma_1(t)$ [$\gamma_2(t)\cdots$] is an array with the length equal to `tspan`. `Hc` and `ctrl` are two lists represent the control Hamiltonians and the corresponding control coefficients.
-The default values for `decay`, `Hc` and `ctrl` are `missing` which means the dynamics is unitary and only governed by the free Hamiltonian.
+The default values for `decay`, `Hc`, and `ctrl` are `missing` which means the dynamics is unitary and only governed by the free Hamiltonian.

     The output (`rho` and `drho`) of this function by calling `expm()` (`ode()`) are two lists with